winitzki/lamonte-jexer-wikis/no-release-announcements.md

   2. The likelihood that I have crashed your terminal is inversely proportional to how popular you think it is.
-The "quiet" ones out there are usually a lot more solid that the "loud" ones.
+The "quiet" ones out there are usually a lot more solid than the "loud" ones.
      (And a special shout out to RLogin and yaft: you are the _only_ two terminals that I have not seen crash, fill the screen with garbage, or be rendered unusable by Jexer's output.
 Of course, I